- A gunman shot and injured two Gainesville Police officers before being fatally shot on East University Avenue on Wednesday morning.

 “Our officers, by the grace of God, were able to engage the suspect in a violent exchange of gunfire, resulting in the death of the assailant who passed on scene,” GPD Chief Nelson Moya told reporters on scene.

 After the gunfire, law enforcement surveyed the entire scene and located a victim who had been shot and killed in Imeca Lumber & Hardware on East University Avenue.
-The incident happened around 8 a.m., and hours later, GPD kept the road blocked to all traffic while multiple law enforcement agencies investigate.
+The incident happened around 8 a.m., and hours later, GPD kept the road blocked to all traffic while multiple law enforcement agencies investigated.

-According to the GPD, officers in three patrol vehicles responded to a shots fired report that identified a red car containing the suspect.
-Moya told reporters that within a minute the first GPD officer arrived on scene and spotted a red car leaving the KFC parking lot.
+According to the GPD, officers in three patrol vehicles responded to a shots-fired report that identified a red car containing the suspect.
+Moya told reporters that within a minute, the first GPD officer arrived on scene and spotted a red car leaving the KFC parking lot.

 The officer began to engage the vehicle when the suspect got out and started shooting, GPD said.
 Two other officers were also responding and came under fire.